 In the world of data privacy, data mapping is the process of inventorying the personal data in your business systems.
 This inventory is called a data map.
 An up-to-date data map is vital for compliance with modern data privacy regulations – like

 You might hear a data map called a data flow mapping, a data inventory, an Article 30 assessment (under GDPR), or a personally identifiable information disclosure (under CCPA).
-However, the concept is the same: a thorough record of the data processing that your company conducts.
+However, the concept is the same: it's a thorough record of the data processing that your company conducts.

 Data mapping requires answers to basic questions including: